FreshKernel/kraft-sync/README.md

-   the script is to make it as easy as possible to run without installing anything extra or too many manual configurations which is one reason why this script uses JVM as most Minecraft Java Launchers already have it installed, which make it easier to write cross-platform script from a single code base, the script will use [Java Swing](https://docs.oracle.com/javase/tutorial/uiswing/) for GUI support without making the bundle size larger, and we will use imports from Java when possible
+   the script is to make it as easy as possible to run without installing anything extra or too many manual configurations which is one reason why this script uses JVM as most Minecraft Java Launchers already have it installed, which make it easier to write a cross-platform script from a single code base, the script will use [Java Swing](https://docs.oracle.com/javase/tutorial/uiswing/) for GUI support without making the bundle size larger, and we will use imports from Java when possible
 4. **Features**: The script provides some features like dark and light mode support with different themes